sandboxie-plus/sandboxie-docs/Content/SystemEventLog.md

 If any Sandboxie messages are issued due to an error which prevents successful initialization, [Sandboxie Control](SandboxieControl.md) will display a flashing exclamation mark icon.
 Right-click the flashing icon and select _Show Errors_ to view any related messages.

+_Messages From Sandboxie_ are not stored in the _Windows Event Log_, a workaround is available to [store the logs in a flat file](MessagesFromSandboxie.md).

 See also: [SBIE Messages](SBIEMessages.md).